 The selection of prisoners who were included on this party as well as the Saigon party was made at Non Pladuk.

 Major Cough’s V Battalion emerged from their jungle working camps and moved to Non Pladuk.

 The following men from 2/4th are known to have been on the Capt.
 Harris Party:

-WX222 Barnett, Thomas James ‘Lance’ – Both Party
+WX222 Barnett, Thomas James ‘Lance’ – ‘Both’ Party, recovered from Saigon.

-WX8758 Starcevich, Joseph Frederick – ‘Aramis’ Party – Omuta
+WX8758 Starcevich, Joseph (Joe) Frederick – ‘Aramis’ Party – Recovered from Omuta Camp, Japan.

 The men were entrained to Singapore, accommodated at River Valley Road Transit Camp to await their ships to Japan.

 WO II John Dooley from 2/3rd MAC (Motor Ambulance Company) kept a roll of ‘D’ Force T Battalion No. 18 Section No. 4.